 Conclusion: Which Is Best For You?

 To find the product with the highest recommendation, we factored in small details such as versatility, speed, and the number of parts sold separately for the juicer to be complete.
-Cleanup time and the amount of compatible produce were also key aspects of our choice.
-In the end, the Champion Household Juicer 4000 is the best in terms of strength, and every other quality that consumers come to expect in a juice-maker.
+Cleanup time and the amount of compatible produce where also key aspects in our choice.
+In the end, the Champion Household Juicer 4000 is the best in terms of strength, and every other quality that consumers come to expect in a juicemaker.

 Every Champion Juicer review shows lots of promising attributes yet where the G5-PG710 and 2000 lacked, the 4000 benefitted exponentially.
-They had no greens attachments, which keeps them from being used at their full potential, unless purchased separately.
-The 4000 is centrifugal.
-As noted in the guide section earlier, this speeds up juicing and includes a nice selection of augers and restrictors to make both dieters and first-time buyers happy with its many options to tweak and experiment with an innovative beverage or dessert.
+They had no greens attachments, which keeps them from being used at their full potential unless purchased separately.
+The 4000 includes a nice selection of augers and restrictors to make both dieters and first-time buyers happy with its many options to tweak and experiment with an innovative beverage or dessert.

-Overall, the 4000 edition does a little bit of everything that is available in the other juicers that have been reviewed.
+Overall, the 4000 edition does a little bit of everything available on the other juicers reviewed.
 From grinding nuts to squeezing out juice from seemingly impossible vegetables, you will definitely be happy knowing you have all the right tools to get your drinks processed.
 Regardless, the others should not go unnoticed and remain top-shelf juicers in their own right.
 Just remember to find the juicer that’s best for your individual needs.